 Currently, Phillipa enjoys crafting unique and engaging experiences for her audience using advanced storytelling skills.
 Her speeches, online courses, and programs help people learn how to effectively cope with life's challenges and empower them to get the most out of their time, and abilities to create meaningful life, relationships, and memories they deserve.

 She is genuinely an influence and a positive catalyst for change.
 Hence, it was quite fitting Phillipa received the honorary title of Teacher of The Year title, an honorary mention in the Character Day Bahamas heroes award, and was nominated as a candidate for the “Top 48 Millennials of 2021”.

-Through the lens of her life experiences, love of travel and professional exposures, Phillipa has authored two books: For the Broken and, Thoughts: The Fruit of Experience.
+Through the lens of her life experiences, love of travel, and professional exposures, Phillipa has authored two books: For the Broken, and Thoughts: The Fruit of Experience.
 Phillipa attributes her accomplishments thus far to her passion, innate drive, God-given talent, and strong support system.